Main Content

 The name of the enumerated data type, specified as a character vector or string.

-Enumerations for the data type, specified as a cell array of character vectors.
+Enumerations for the data type, specified as a cell array of character vectors or strings.

 Numeric enumeration values, specified as an array.
 For uint32-based enumerations, enumeration values must be less than or equal to intmax('int32').